 How to know if an INFP has a crush on you?
 You won’t!
 Not unless she chose to give you hints.

 This can be a little tricky.
-If an INFP straightforwardly tells you she likes you, then it probably means “as a friend” because INFPs rarely confess to someone they romantically like.
+If an INFP straightforwardly tells you she likes you, it probably means “as a friend” because INFPs rarely confess to someone they romantically like.

 INFPs keep their feelings a secret to avoid concocted responses from the other person.